-Across SEA, efforts to combat scams often remain fragmented at the national level, with multiple agencies often operating in parallel.
-Police forces, telecommunications regulators, banks, digital platforms, and financial authorities each oversee different aspects of scam response.42 This frequently results in overlapping mandates, unclear referral processes and inconsistent support for victims.
-The lack of integration creates critical gaps in threat intelligence, delays enforcement efforts and leads to public confusion.
+Efforts to combat scams in SEA often remain fragmented at the national level, with multiple agencies often operating in parallel.
+During the roundtables, participants highlighted the wide range of stakeholders involved in addressing this issue.
+Police forces, telecommunications regulators, banks, digital platforms, and financial authorities each oversee different aspects of scam response.
+This frequently results in overlapping mandates, unclear referral processes, and inconsistent support for victims.
+The lack of integration creates critical gaps in threat intelligence, delays enforcement efforts, and leads to public confusion.
 Without streamlined national systems, victims are often uncertain about which response plan to follow or where to seek help.

 These domestic challenges are further compounded by the absence of effective cross-border collaboration.
-Many scams are transnational, involving perpetrators in one country, targeting victims in another, and digital infrastructure hosted elsewhere.43 Yet national law enforcement agencies often lack the legal authority or operational capacity to act beyond their jurisdictions.
-Legal inconsistencies, limited diplomatic coordination and the absence of shared protocols may slow down joint investigations.44 In addition, countries across the region lack shared databases and real-time alert systems or harmonised legal frameworks, making it difficult to track criminal actors or financial flows across borders.
+Many scams are transnational, involving perpetrators in one country, targeting victims in another, and digital infrastructure hosted elsewhere.
+Yet national law enforcement agencies often lack the legal authority or operational capacity to act beyond their jurisdictions.
+Legal inconsistencies, limited diplomatic coordination, and the absence of shared protocols may slow down joint investigations.
+In addition, participants in the roundtables noted that the region also lacks shared databases and real-time alert systems, or harmonised legal frameworks, making it difficult to track criminal actors or financial flows across borders.
+These blind spots allow international scam networks to thrive with minimal risk of detection.